logic-building/functional-go/README.md

 EveryFloat32
 EveryStr

-Takes number and list as arguments and returns true/false if number exists in the list SomeInt
+Takes a number and a list as arguments and returns true if number exists in the list else returns false ExistsInt
-SomeInt64
+ExistsInt64
-SomeInt32
+ExistsInt32
-SomeInt16
+ExistsInt16
-SomeInt8
+ExistsInt8
-SomeUint
+ExistsUint
-SomeUint64
+ExistsUint64
-SomeUint32
+ExistsUint32
-SomeUint16
+ExistsUint16
-SomeUint8
+ExistsUint8
-SomeFloat64
+ExistsFloat64
-SomeFloat32
+ExistsFloat32
-SomeStr
+ExistsStr

 Takes list as argument and return max number
 - Returns 0 if list is either empty or nil